 - The native gardening fact sheet and the beginners guide to vegetable and herb gardens can help schools with their gardens.

-- Lake Macquarie Environmental Sustainability Grants up to $3000 are available for schools
+- Lake Macquarie Environmental Sustainability Grants - open February 2018, up to $3000 is available for schools

 For more information or to obtain hard copies, please contact our Customer Service Centre on 4921 0333 or email email@example.com.

 A free recycling service is offered by Hunter Resource Recovery on behalf of Council.
 At least three 240 litre recycling bins are available to schools for free fortnightly collection.
 Larger schools (more than 500 students) are eligible for additional bins.
 Additional collection services can be arranged for a fee.
 Waste audit kits can help to reduce your school waste and save money.
 These kits are available for loan.
 Contact Hunter Resource Recovery on 1800 838 884.